Jexiius/Scarf/docs/monitoring-access-policy.md

      https://api.example.com/api/v1/monitoring
 ```

 **Security Note:** Use a strong, randomly generated token.
 Store it securely (e.g., in a secrets manager).
+This method does not require a JWT.

 ## Development Mode

 In development (`NODE_ENV=development`), monitoring access is **always granted** for easier testing.
 This bypass is logged at debug level.

-## Authentication Flow
+## Access Flow

-1. Request must include valid JWT token (via `requireAuth` middleware)
-2. Then access control is checked (via `requireAdmin` middleware)
+1. Requests pass through the standard `auth` middleware so JWTs can be decoded if present.
+2. `requireAdmin` then evaluates the four access paths.
+Service-token/IP checks run even when no JWT is supplied.
-3. If any access method matches, request proceeds
+3. If any access method matches, the request proceeds; otherwise a 403 is returned.
-4. Otherwise, 403 Forbidden is returned

 ## Example Usage